 where ISL means initial stock level.

-This standard formula is not suitable for all industries as the factors that impact the supply chain are different from industry to industry.
+This standard formula is unsuitable for all industries as the factors that impact the supply chain differ from industry to industry.

-Hence while calculating safety stock industries need to consider those factors along with the common formula.
+Hence while calculating safety stock, industries need to consider those factors along with the standard formula.

 Following are the different formulas for calculating safety stock.
-By knowing all these formulas you can choose suitable formulas for your industry.
+You can choose suitable formulas for your industry by knowing all these formulas.

 - Basic formula: It is the most common formula to calculate safety stock.

 - Average-max formula: It is a general formula.
-But if you have a long lead time it is not suitable for your industry. formula is SS= (maximum sale X maximum lead time) – (average sale X average lead time)
+But if you have an extended lead time, it is unsuitable for your industry.
+The formula is SS= (maximum sale X maximum lead time) – (average sale X average lead time)

 - Normal distribution with lead time uncertainty: Formula is SS = Z X average sale X lead time deviation. where Z is desired service level

-- Normal distribution with on-demand uncertainty and independent lead time: If your demand and lead time both are uncertain then this formula is an effective one.
+- Normal distribution with on-demand uncertainty and independent lead time: This formula is effective if your demand and lead time are uncertain.
 SS= Z X square root of (square of average LT multiplied by demand standard deviation) + (square of average sales multiplied by lead time standard deviation)

 - Normal distribution with on-demand uncertainty and dependent lead time: Formula is SS = Z X demand standard deviation X square root of average lead time + Z X average sales X lead time standard deviation.

-Safety stock is totally different from target inventory.
-Safety stock is an extra quantity of an item kept by the company to avoid the risk of out of stock of that item.
+Safety stock is different from target inventory.
+Safety stock is an extra quantity of an item the company keeps to avoid the risk of out of stock of that item.

-Target inventory is the quantity of an item that a company has at a given moment.
+Target inventory is the quantity of an item a company has at a given moment.
 Safety stock is a sub-component of the target inventory level.
-While calculating the target inventory level we consider safety stock.
+At the same time, we consider safety stock by calculating the target inventory level.

-Target inventory level (TIL) is also calculates using an initial stock level and safety stock.
+Target inventory level (TIL) is also calculated using an initial stock level and safety stock.
 That is

 Target inventory level (TIL)= Initial Stock Level (ISL) + Safety Stock (SS)